You May Not See Them, But They're Everywhere...

 What Will the Future Bring?

 Technology is always a hard field to predict.
 If we look five years out we know that Google, Microsoft (NASDAQ: MSFT) and Apple will still be around in some form, even if their markets expand or contract.
 It's harder to look at the smaller caps and call them a "sure-thing" though.
-With Red Hat, I like to look at two major companies to compare them to, Microsoft and Oracle (NASDAQ: ORCL).
+With Red Hat, I like to look at two major companies to compare them to, Microsoft and Oracle (NYSE: ORCL).

 Microsoft is in the enterprise business, as is Oracle.
 The enterprise business is where the money is for these tech firms.
 Red Hat also works, almost solely, for the enterprise.